 9. Termination and Renewal

 Except as otherwise provided in Paragraph 3 above, the expiration date of the Option shall be [ ] months after the date of execution hereof (the “Expiration Date”).
 Optionee shall have the right to renew this Option for [ ] additional [ ] month terms upon the payment of [$ ] for each such [ ] month renewal term in the manner set forth herein.
 The option payments shall not be applied to the Purchase Price.
+[CUMULATIVE OPTION PREMIUMS LIMITED TO 5% OF ASSET VALUE]

 10. Assignment